 Meetings and Time Commitment

-The Vancouver City Planning Commission’s official meetings generally occur once a month on a Wednesday afternoon from 3 to 5 pm.
+The Vancouver City Planning Commission’s regular meetings generally occur once a month on a Wednesday afternoon from 3 to 5 pm.
 Meetings typically take place in Committee Room No. 1 on the 3rd floor of City Hall, 453 West 12th Ave.

-Committees are organized around specific topics and meet regularly as well.
+Working committees are organized around specific topics and meet regularly as well.

 Commissioners should expect to spend 4 to 8 hours per week in meetings and related work, and are expected to serve on at least one committee.